-16 starter kitchen essentials to make meals right in your dorm or apartment | CNN Underscored
+16 starter kitchen essentials everyone should own | CNN Underscored

-So you’re heading to college and living on your own for the first time, or maybe your child is, and you want to make sure that meals and snacks to fuel all those late night study sessions are at hand because you can’t survive on cereal from the dining hall.
+So you’re heading to college and living on your own for the first time, or maybe your child is, and you want to make sure that meals and snacks to fuel all those late-night study sessions are at hand because you can’t survive on cereal from the dining hall.

-We’ve checked in with our favorite small space and organizing experts to get the dish on how to create the perfect mini-kitchen in your new dorm room or apartment, so read on for their suggestions and tips.
+We’ve checked in with our favorite small-space and organizing experts to get the dish on how to create the perfect mini kitchen in your new dorm room or apartment, so read on for their suggestions and tips.

 One important note: Check your dorm rules for what appliances are approved, and which you’ll need to leave with the parents.
 Want to shop for more college essentials?
-Read our guide on dorm room organization ideas under $20 and picks for the best twin XL bedding, too.
+Read our guide on dorm room organization ideas under $20 and picks for the best twin XL bedding too.

 The appliances you’ll need

-“The No. 1 small kitchen appliance everyone needs when starting out would be an Instant Pot [Duo Plus] — as an organizer, we see kitchens filled with gadgets and small appliances, we try to take a minimalist approach and purchase items that can serve a variety of functions,” says organizing expert Jessica Moynihan, owner NEAT Method Boston.
+“The No. 1 small kitchen appliance everyone needs when starting out would be an Instant Pot [Duo Plus] — as an organizer, we see kitchens filled with gadgets and small appliances; we try to take a minimalist approach and purchase items that can serve a variety of functions,” says organizing expert Jessica Moynihan, owner of NEAT Method Boston.
 This mini version can be easily stashed on a shelf when not in use.

 Oster Pro 1200 Blender ($59.99, originally $79.99; amazon.com)

-“I think a blender is such an all purpose tool and does something that you can’t do by hand,” says Elizabeth Van Lierde, The College Housewife,”For soups, smoothies, and sauces — a blender is a great jack of all trades appliance.”
+“I think a blender is such an all-purpose tool and does something that you can’t do by hand,” says Elizabeth Van Lierde, The College Housewife.
+“For soups, smoothies and sauces, a blender is a great jack-of-all-trades appliance.”
 This highly rated blender also comes with a smoothie cup, which makes those healthy breakfasts so much easier.

 Dash Compact Air Fryer Oven Cooker ($47.57, originally $49.99; amazon.com)